akm-engineer/mern-deploy-movie-app/README.md

 # 5 Star MRP

-We are introducing a cutting-edge movie review application with the latest MERN (MongoDB, Express.js, React.js, Node.js) technologies.
+Introducing a cutting-edge movie review application with the latest MERN (MongoDB, Express.js, React.js, Node.js) technologies.
 This feature-rich platform boasts both an admin panel and a user panel, offering a seamless experience for movie enthusiasts.

 Within the admin panel, administrators have the privilege to effortlessly upload and manage movies via a user-friendly form, as well as add and update actor information.
 On the user panel, individuals can explore a curated collection of movies, access engaging trailers, and provide insightful ratings—exclusively available to authenticated users.